yohannzaoui/password-gen/README.md

 ---

-# 🤝 Contributing to Password GEN Pro
+# 🤝 Contributing to Password GEN

 First off, thank you for considering contributing to **Password GEN**!
 It's people like you who make the open-source community such an amazing place to learn, inspire, and create.